For many of us, the end of a year brings many things: questions, evaluations of the previous year, resolutions. Why do we make New Year’s resolutions?

 I think the key here can be found back in the verse from 1 Peter: each of us has been given a special gift.
-We must first learn what our gifts are to use them effectively (see the infographic to the left for spiritual gifts listed in the Bible).
+We must first learn what our gifts are to use them effectively (see the infographic below for spiritual gifts listed in the Bible).
 If you don’t know yours, here’s a link to a test that will help you figure it out.
 In my experience, though, a lot can be said for thought and observation.
 You may already know your gift if you think about it.
 Do you love to spend time with youngsters, passing on any tidbits you can to them?
 Maybe you have the gift of teaching.
 Do you always find yourself working behind the scenes doing the work no one else wants?
 Maybe you’re specially equipped for service.

 We also have talents apart from our spiritual gifts – singing, writing, playing a sport or instrument.
 Like anything we have in life, these are given to us by God, and they should be used in service to Him.
 To do anything less would be a waste.
 I think what makes talents most effective is the intersection with our spiritual gifts.
 Take me for example.
 My gift is encouragement and the talent I work to hone is writing.
 Through the intersection of my gift and talent, I’ve created this blog.
 I’m no Paul or John, but God tells me through His Word that He will use me despite my deficiencies.
 In fact, it’s my deficiencies that shine His glory the brightest just as Paul’s did for him.